SumoLogic/sumologic-documentation/docs/integrations/databases/mariadb.md

 ```

 Enter in values for the following parameters (marked in **CHANGE_ME** above):

-* **environment.** This is the deployment environment where the MariaDB cluster identified by the value of **servers** resides.
+* `environment`.
+This is the deployment environment where the MariaDB cluster identified by the value of **servers** resides.
 For example:- dev, prod, or QA.
 While this value is optional we highly recommend setting it.
-* **db_cluster.** Enter a name to identify this MariaDB cluster.
+* `db_cluster`.
+Enter a name to identify this MariaDB cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 If you haven’t defined a cluster in MariaDB, then enter ‘**default**’ for db_cluster.

 Here’s an explanation for additional values set by this configuration, but **do not modify them** as changes will cause the Sumo Logic apps to not function correctly.

-* **component.** “database” - This value is used by Sumo Logic apps to identify application components.
+* `component: “database”` - This value is used by Sumo Logic apps to identify application components.
-* **db_system.** “mariadb” - This value identifies the database system.
+* `db_system: “mariadb”` - This value identifies the database system.

     For all other parameters, please see [this doc](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/install-telegraf#Configuring-Telegraf) for more properties that can be configured in the Telegraf agent globally.

 1. The Sumologic-Kubernetes-Collection will automatically capture the logs from stdout and will send the logs to Sumologic.
-For more information on deploying Sumologic-Kubernetes-Collection,[ visit](/docs/integrations/containers-orchestration/Kubernetes#Collect_Logs_and_Metrics_for_the_Kubernetes_App) here.
+For more information on deploying Sumologic-Kubernetes-Collection,[visit here](/docs/integrations/containers-orchestration/Kubernetes#Collect_Logs_and_Metrics_for_the_Kubernetes_App).
 2. Verify logs in Sumo Logic.
-1. **(Optional) Collecting MariaDB Logs from a Log File \
-**Follow the steps below to capture MariaDB logs from a log file on Kubernetes.
+1. **(Optional) Collecting MariaDB Logs from a Log File** Follow the steps below to capture MariaDB logs from a log file on Kubernetes.
 1. Determine the location of the MariaDB log file on Kubernetes.
 This can be determined from the server.conf for your MariaDB cluster along with the mounts on the MariaDB pods.
 2. Install the Sumo Logic [tailing sidecar operator](https://github.com/SumoLogic/tailing-sidecar/tree/main/operator#deploy-tailing-sidecar-operator).
 3. Add the following annotation in addition to the existing annotations.